Homework Assignment 5

 Assignment

-1. (50 points) What is the best, average and worst-case asymptotic time complexity for performing n (correct) remove() operations on a map that initially contains 2n entries and implemented with:
+1. (50 points) What is the best, average and worst-case asymptotic time complexity for performing n (correct) remove() operations on a map that initially contains 2n entries and implemented with: Please write statements and proofs for each.
+Your proofs can reference each other if the arguments are identical.

 2. (50 points) Suppose that each row of an n × n array A consists of 1's and 0's such that, in any row of A, all the 1's come before any 0's in that row.
 Assuming A is already in memory, describe a method running in O(n log n) time (not O(n2) time) for counting the number of 1's in A.